 Start with a white runner or tablecloth to brighten this table and then add a few gold coins to add interest.
 You can usually find coins around St. Patrick’s Day at most dollar stores and white table runners are usually easy to find online such as this basic white one which is very versatile and can be used for many different types of table settings.

 Green sherbet punch is perfect for St. Patrick’s Day celebrations and can be served as a mocktail or cocktail.
-Plus, it is very easy to make and you will find the recipe at the end of this post.
-(Click to jump to the recipe.)
+Plus, it is very easy to make!
+Click here for the recipe.

 White plates contrast nicely against the dark green “shamrock” napkins, and silverware instead of goldware makes a subtle statement.
 However, if you want to punch it up a bit, try using gold utensils to coordinate with the gold coins.